ahmedsaheed/leaflet/README.md

 # LEAFLET
 A minimal distractionless markdown editor designed to quickly navigate between multiple `.md` files in a directory and its sub directories.
-It features a clean mathematical typesetting, chemical equation rendering, code blocks highlighting and writing statistics and
+It features a clean mathematical typesetting, chemical equation rendering, code blocks highlighting and writing statistics.

 I created this <a href="http://github.com/ahmedsaheed/Leaflet" target="_blank" rel="noreferrer" class="external">application</a> to help me cope with note taking during school lectures as most of my lecturers spoke too fast.
 This application is made available as a free and <a href="https://github.com/ahmedsaheed/Leaflet" target="_blank" rel="noreferrer" class="external ">open source</a> software.